aelliott1485/aelliott1485.github.io/autocomments.cr.md

 ###[A] don't answer questions likely to be closed
 [Please refrain from answering questions that are likely to get closed.](https://codereview.meta.stackexchange.com/a/6389/35991)

+###[A] don't answer questions likely to be closed - please flag until you gain CV priv
+[Please refrain from answering questions that are likely to get closed.](https://codereview.meta.stackexchange.com/a/6389/35991). in the future please use the  [flag option](https://codereview.stackexchange.com/help/privileges/flag-posts) until you gain the [cast close and reopen votes](https://codereview.stackexchange.com/help/privileges/close-questions) privilege

 ###[A] link-only answer
 A link to a solution is welcome, but please ensure your answer is useful without it: [add context around the link](https://meta.stackexchange.com/a/8259) so your fellow users will have some idea what it is and why it’s there, then quote the most relevant part of the page you're linking to in case the target page is unavailable.
 [Answers that are little more than a link may be deleted](https://$SITEURL$/help/deleted-answers).